 DePuy Hip Implant Recall Information

-Since 2008, the FDA has recevied nearly 400 complaints of failure in the ASR XL Acetabular hip socket system and the ASR Hip Resurfacing partial replacement system.
-These artificial hip implants were manufactured by DePuy Orthapedics, a unit of Johnson & Johnson.
+Since 2008, the FDA has received nearly 400 complaints of failure in the ASR XL Acetabular hip socket system and the ASR Hip Resurfacing partial replacement system.
+These artificial hip implants were manufactured by DePuy Orthopedics, a unit of Johnson & Johnson.
 It is estimated that 93,000 people have received the hip implants worldwide.

-The ASR hip implants are part of a group of medical devices which use metal-on-metal bearings.
+The ASR hip implants are part of a group of medical devices that use metal-on-metal bearings.
 Known problems related to debris from this type of device can cause permanent tissue damage and inflammation.

 Early last year, the British agency that regulates medical devices issued an advisory about the ASR problems.
 The manufacturer began warning doctors about failures in the hip implant the same month the British advisory came out.
 Previously, they claimed that they were being phased out due to slow sales.